Heart Disease and Lowering Cholesterol

 - Cholesterol absorption inhibitors

-Cholesterol-lowering medicine is most effective when combined with a low-cholesterol diet and exercise program.
+Cholesterol-lowering medicine is most effective when combined with a healthy diet and exercise program.

 Statins block the production of cholesterol in the liver itself.
 They lower LDL, the "bad" cholesterol, and triglycerides and have a mild effect in raising HDL, the "good" cholesterol.
 These drugs are the first line of treatment for most people with high cholesterol.